HanSunUCLA/Machine_Learning_Review/ML_Review.md

 ### Deal with Missing Data

 - Remove missing data rows
-- Impute missing values: 1) use a constant value to distinguish missing for missing features, such as 0; 2) use a randomly sampled value based on this feature's distribution; 3) use a mean, median or mode value of this feature; 4) use a value predicted by another model
+- Impute missing values: 1) use a constant value to distinguish missing for missing features, such as 0; 2) use a randomly sampled value based on this feature's distribution; 3) use a mean, median or mode value of this feature; 4) use a value predicted by another model.

 ### Deal with Overfitting

 Ways to detect: training/testing split; large model weights in linear models can indicate that model is overfitted

-- Model-wise: 1) use regularization models: reduce variance by applying feature selection models, LASSO and Ridge (apply L1, L2 regularizer), random forest; 2) use k-fold cross validation; 3) apply ensemble models, Bagging, Boosting, a soft-max layer
+- Model-wise: 1) use regularization models: reduce variance by applying feature selection models, LASSO and Ridge (apply L1, L2 regularizer), random forest; 2) use k-fold cross validation; 3) apply ensemble models, Bagging, Boosting, a soft-max layer.
-- Data-wise: add more data which can be explained by VC-dimension;
+- Data-wise: add more data which can be explained by VC-dimension.
-- Deep learning: 1) early stopping; 2) drop-out 3) add regularizer for weights; 4) use data augmentation (for images)
+- Deep learning: 1) early stopping; 2) drop-out 3) add regularizer for weights; 4) use data augmentation (for images); 5) batch normalization can also help reduce some overfitting.

 ### Identify Outliers